gtempesta/game-of-life-test/README.md

 ```

 We also need to be careful that there can be `undefined` indexes when we are looping close to the edges.
-Luckily there are two recent additions of ES6 which can help us: the nullish coalescence operator and the optional chaining.
+Luckily there are two recent additions of ES6 which can help us: the nullish coalescence operator and the optional chaining operator.

 ```javascript
 const value = grid?.[x + i]?.[y + j] ??
 0;